Voluntary overtime v. right to holiday pay

 Although this is a binding decision on the status of voluntary overtime when calculating holiday pay a great deal of uncertainty still remains.
 This is because the EAT has provided little guidance of what is meant by regular in order for a payment to qualify as “normal remuneration”.

-By way of example, in this particular case, payments made over a period of years at a rate of roughly one week in four or one week in five were sufficiently regular.
+By way of example, in this particular case, payments made over a period of years at a rate of roughly 1 week in 4 or 1 week in 5 were sufficiently regular.
 It is also the case that this decision applies only to pay for the 4 weeks annual leave derived from the European Working Time Directive.
 It does not apply to the additional 1.6 weeks under UK Regulations or to any additional contractual holidays.
 Is it practicable for an employer to have systems in place to assess whether overtime is sufficiently regular to be “normal remuneration” and also have different methods of calculation for the different types of leave?